 The losses were not higher than those incurred in the previous government at Bt70-80 billion, he said.

 A report from the committee said the government spent Bt661.224 billion to buy rice in the 2011-2012 and 2012-2013 harvest years while the total expenses were limited at Bt500 billion.

-Moody’s Investors Service earlier warned that the government’s higher than expected loss in the rice scheme may jeopardize the country’s credit rating.
+Moody’s Investors Service earlier warned that the government’s higher than expected loss in the rice scheme may jeopardise the country’s credit rating.